crimeraaa/dst-shellbells/README_OR_PERISH.md

 Here is the most basic way I could think of to create your own song files.

-1. Create a simple mod, preferably client-only, with a barebones `modinfo.lua`.
+> 1. Create a simple mod, preferably client-only, with a barebones `modinfo.lua`.
+>
-2. Create a `scripts` folder under it.
+> 2. Create a `scripts` folder under it.
+>
-3. Create your song file under the `scripts` folder.
+> 3. Create your song file under the `scripts` folder.
 Let's say your song file is called `mysong.lua`
+>
-4. Format your notes table for your song in a similar to `notetable_dsmaintheme.lua`
+> 4. Format your notes table for your song in a similar to `notetable_dsmaintheme.lua`
+>
-5. This will involve manually remembering/referencing which pitch numbers represent which pitch values, and a bit of math to determine the distance from the starting point.
+> 5. This will involve manually remembering/referencing which pitch numbers represent which pitch values, and a bit of math to determine the distance from the starting point.
+>
-6. When you're finished with your song you can spawn in your song by calling `c_shellsfromtable(require("mysong"))`
+> 6. When you're finished with your song you can spawn in your song by calling `c_shellsfromtable(require("mysong"))`

-Another option is to directly create your song table within the game's console, but unless you have client console mods that allow you to create multiple lines, this will be very tough!
+Another option is to *directly create your song table within the game's console*, but unless you have client console mods that allow you to create multiple lines, this will be very tough!

 Not only that, but the system of numbers representing pitches and t values as absolute distances made it very difficult to keep track of everything.
 I cannot stress enough how annoying it is to constantly translate which numbers are which pitches.
 And although the t values aren't too bad, it requires a bit of mental work to keep track of the absolute distance as well as its place relative to the other notes.
 Here is an example tune, let's say it's under a mod's `scripts` folder and the file is named `tune.lua`.